GurYN/opencode-sdlc/command/pre-deployment-check.md

+What environment are you deploying to?
+Please specify (e.g., staging, production).

-Run comprehensive pre-deployment checklist for $ENVIRONMENT environment:
+I'll run a comprehensive pre-deployment checklist:

 ## 1. Code Quality
 Switch to reviewer agent and verify: